Non-equilibrium steady states with a spatial Markov structure: Introduction

 The structure of the stationary state of stochastic interacting particle systems driven out of equilibrium, for instance via boundary driving, is a challenging problem, and very few exactly solvable models are available.
 A famous example of an exactly solvable model in this context is the boundary driven exclusion process, solvable via the matrix ansatz solution, see \cite{derrida}, \cite{derrida2001free}.

 Recently, new explicit representations of non-equilibrium steady states (NESS) were discovered in the context of the boundary driven KMP model \cite{KMP}, \cite{bertini2007stochastic}, \cite{davide1}, and in the context of the boundary driven harmonic model \cite{carinci2023large}, \cite{davide2}.
 For a general class of mass transport models, including both the KMP and the harmonic model on general graphs, such representations were found via intertwining in \cite{giardina2024intertwining}.
 The integrable structure of the harmonic model was discovered in \cite{frassek2022exact}, and explicit formulas for the factorial moments in the non-equilibrium stationary state are given.
+These explicit representations of the NESS allow to obtain very detailed information about large deviations, long-range correlations and other properties of NESS that are believed to hold for a large class of models.